answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/Death_NhsNumber.md

         )
     ) as DeathDate
 from omop_staging.cosd_staging_901
-where type = 'CO'
-  and (Record ->> '$.Treatment.DischargeDestinationHospitalProviderSpell.@code') = '79';-- Not applicable - PATIENT died or stillbirth
+where (Record ->> '$.Treatment.DischargeDestinationHospitalProviderSpell.@code') = '79';-- Not applicable - PATIENT died or stillbirth

 ```